Tuesday, January 23, 2007

 SOLD

 I love portraits.
 The landscape of the face fascinates me.
 Here is a woman whose only history I know is a photograph, but she lived, grew up, loved and had all the heartaches we all experience.
 I wonder what her life was like.
-I wonder how she died.

 Friday, January 12, 2007